ISISComputingGroup/ibex_developers_manual/Project-tools.md

 ## [Network sniffing](Network-sniffing)

 To see packets to and from the machine simply install wireshark and use.
 To look at packets on localhost.
-Install npcap (https://nmap.org/npcap/) and wireshark together
+Install npcap (https://nmap.org/npcap/) with compatible for winpcap.
+Then afterwards install wireshark it should recognise ncap.